Jeremy Strong: 2009–2023: Film roles and Succession

 Strong's role in the 2015 Adam McKay film The Big Short led McKay to offer him a part in the TV series Succession.
 He initially was interested in playing Roman Roy, the family's wisecracking youngest son, but after the part was given to Kieran Culkin, Strong auditioned for the part of the middle son, Kendall Roy.
 The role was a career breakthrough for him; Strong's performance in the role has received universal acclaim from critics, and his performance won him a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2020.
-He also received the Golden Globe Award for Best Actor – Television Series Drama and a Screen Actors Guild Award for Outstanding Ensemble in a Drama Series.
+He also received the Golden Globe Award for Best Actor – Television Series Drama and an Actor Award for Outstanding Performance by an Ensemble in a Drama Series.
 TVLine named Strong "Performer of the Year" in 2021 for his work on Succession, writing, "For three seasons now, Strong has been carefully crafting a portrait of a little boy lost, a man who knows how to play the corporate hero but doesn't know how to be OK with himself. ...
 Succession remains one of the best shows on television in large part because Strong's central performance is so complex and so fascinating."

 Strong appeared in Guy Ritchie's action comedy The Gentlemen (2019), a film that he did not want to discuss on the record with The New Yorker.
-In 2020 he reunited with Sorkin playing a central role as anti-war activist Jerry Rubin part of the Chicago Seven in the Aaron Sorkin directed Netflix drama The Trial of the Chicago 7 (2020).
-David Rooney of The Hollywood Reporter wrote "Strong gives Jerry a touching puppy-dog innocence and vulnerability".
-For his performance he was nominated for a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
-The film received critical acclaim as well as nominations for 6 Academy Awards.
-In November 2021, it was reported that Strong was to star in and produce The Best of Us, a TV series about the 9/11 first responders.
-He acted in the James Gray coming-of-age drama Armageddon Time (2022) alongside Anne Hathaway and Anthony Hopkins.
+In 2020, he reunited with Sorkin playing a central role as anti-war activist Jerry Rubin, part of the Chicago Seven, in the Sorkin's directed Netflix drama The Trial of the Chicago 7 (2020).
+Rooney of The Hollywood Reporter wrote "Strong gives Jerry a touching puppy-dog innocence and vulnerability".
+For his performance he was nominated for an Actor Award for Outstanding Performance by a Cast in a Motion Picture.
+The film received critical acclaim as well as six nominations in the 93rd Academy Awards.
+He acted in the James Gray coming-of-age drama Armageddon Time (2022) alongside Anne Hathaway and Hopkins.
 The film had its world premiere at the 2022 Cannes Film Festival.
 Justin Chang of NPR wrote, "Strong is terrific — and very un-Kendall Roy-like — as Paul's father, a plumber with a big heart and a fierce temper".